Home Command line utilities Sysget – A Front-end For Popular Package Managers

 By sk

-Using Sysget, you can do all sorts of basic package management operations including the following:
+Using Sysget, you can do all sorts of basic package management operations such as:

 • Install packages,